apache1305/air_sewa/README.md

 PROJECT : AIR SEWA

 Overview:
-    This web application is developed using python's django framework and has been tested on mac with python 3.9.7
+    This backend application is developed using python's django framework and has been tested on mac with python 3.9.7

 Pre-requisites:
     python, pip, virtualenv module installed on your machine.